Thinking About a New Scope? Think Big!

 Argo Navis digital setting circles

-with super res 10K encoders
+with ultra res 32K encoders

 more info